mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 In our last survey, [60% fewer](/blog/2020-developer-survey-results/#comparison-with-last-year) developers were complaining about improving Material Design implementation than they did a year before.
 At the same time, 400% more developers were struggling to customize the components.

-It's the context in which we started working on v5 in 2019.
+It is based on this context that we started to work on v5 in 2019.
 Our primary focus was to revamp the **customization DX**.
 It had become clear that design and DX were key to unlock the next stage of growth.

-The release of this rebranding matches with the release of v5.0.0.
-It's a big deal.
-The new branding aligns with the increase of the company's area of focus.
+The new branding comes to support the v5.0.0 release while also creating space for new initiatives that broaden the company horizon.
+It's a big deal!

 Our ultimate goal is to become the most effective and efficient tool to build UIs while making it accessible to the many.